drc38/python-fronius-web/README.md

 ## Examples

-`python-evnex` is intended as a library, but a few example scripts are provided in the `examples` folder.
+`python-fronius-solarweb` is intended as a library.

 Providing authentication for the examples is via environment variables, e.g. on nix systems: